sipb/hydrant/README.md

 (1) We need to update the backend to get the data. `cd scrapers` then run `python update.py`.

-(2) We then can update the frontend, via running `npm start`.
-This will open a browser tab that updates live as you edit code.
+(2) We then can update the frontend, via running `npm run dev`.
+This will start a developer server.
+Open a browser tab to [`http://localhost:5173/`](http://localhost:5173/), which will update live as you edit code.

 If this is the **first time** you're spinning up the website, the two steps have to be taken in order: step (1), and then step (2).
 If not followed, you'll see a blank frontend.